-The NCC consists of independent and non-executive members of the Board of Directors only who are elected annually by the shareholders at the General Meeting.
-Since the 2017 General Meeting, the NCC has consisted of Hartmut Reuter as Chairman as well as Eunice Zehnder-Lai and Jørgen Tang-Jensen as members.
+The NCC consists of independent and non-executive members of the Board of Directors only, who are elected annually by the shareholders at the General Meeting.
+Since the 2018 General Meeting, the NCC has consisted of Hartmut Reuter as Chairman as well as Eunice Zehnder-Lai and Jørgen Tang-Jensen as members.

 The NCC meets at least three times per year.
-In 2017, it held three meetings covering, among others, the predefined recurring agenda items illustrated below.
-The participation rate for NCC meetings in 2017 was 100%.
+In 2018, it held a total of four meetings, including three regular meetings covering, among others, the predefined recurring agenda items illustrated below, as well as an extraordinary meeting for the review of the long-term incentive plan.
+The participation rate for NCC meetings in 2018 was 100%.